An Alternative Explanation of the Subud Exercise in Psychological Terms

 non-cognitive vs. cognitive, non-linguistic vs. linguistic, and (speculatively)

 mortal vs. immortal.
-This idea of hierarchical progression may offer to make some
+This idea of hierarchical progression may offer to make

-that one might try to pin down.
+forms that one might try to pin down.
 Moreover, it is misleading to insist that

 animals in general embody some crucial feature that plants lack, because many